Muhajir (Pakistan): Economic status

+Sports

+Until the 1970s, Karachi had been a historical centre for producing cricketers and hockey players for the Pakistan national cricket team and hockey team.
+Some of the notable cricketers of a Muhajir background during the era include Javed Miandad among many others.

+Health and genetics

+In the ethnic groups of Pakistan, the lowest prevalence of metabolic syndrome was seen in Muhajirs (32.5%).
+Muhajirs have a gene diversity of 0.6081, which is 0.001 less than the Pakistani average of 0.6091.
+The overall prevalence of proteinuria in Muhajir children 3.6%.

 Culture

-Muhajir culture is the culture of Urdu-speaking nation that migrated mainly from North India after the independence of Pakistan in 1947 generally to Karachi.
+Muhajir culture is the culture that migrated mainly from North India after the independence of Pakistan in 1947 generally to Karachi.
 The Muhajir culture refers to the Pakistani variation of Indo-Islamic culture and part of the Culture of Karachi city in Pakistan.
-It is a blend of Delhi, Hyderabad, Bengali, Bihari, and Uttar Pradesh cultures.

-Language

-Urdu is an Indo-Aryan language spoken by Urdu-speaking people, chiefly in North India and Karachi.

-It is the national language and lingua franca of Pakistan, where it is also an official language alongside English.

-Urdu has been described as a Persianised register of the Hindustani language; Urdu and Hindi share a common Sanskrit- and Prakrit-derived vocabulary base, phonology, syntax, and grammar, making them mutually intelligible during colloquial communication.
-While formal Urdu draws literary, political, and technical vocabulary from Persian, formal Hindi draws these aspects from Sanskrit; consequently, the two languages' mutual intelligibility effectively decreases as the factor of formality increases.

-Urdu became a literary language in the 18th century and two similar standard forms came into existence in Delhi and Lucknow.
-Since the partition of India in 1947, a third standard has arisen in the Pakistani city of Karachi.
-According to the World Economic Forum, today, Urdu along with Hindi is considered the eighth most powerful language in the world and the most powerful in modern South Asia, due to the influence on the language of other south asian languages.

 Cuisine

-Muhajir cuisine refers to the cuisine of the muhajir people and is covered under both Indian and Pakistani cuisines.
-Muhajirs, after arriving in Karachi, have revived their old culture, including numerous desserts, savory dishes, and beverages.
-The Mughal and Indo-Iranian heritage played an influential role in the making of their cuisine and therefore compared to other Pakistani cuisines, Muhajir cuisine tends to use royal cuisine specific to the old royal dynasties of now defunct states in ancient India.
-Most dastarkhawans (dining tables) include breads, rice, vegetable, and meat curry.
-Special dishes include biryani, qorma, kofta, seekh kabab, nihari, haleem, Nargisi koftay, roghani naan, naan, sheer-khurma (dessert), chai (sweet, milky tea), and paan are associated with Muhajir cuisine.
+Muhajir cuisine refers to the cuisine of Muhajirs, and is covered under both Indian and Pakistani cuisines, and is mostly found in the Pakistani city of Karachi.
+Special dishes include biryani, qorma, kofta, seekh kabab, nihari, haleem, Nargisi koftay, roghani naan, naan, sheer-khurma (dessert), and chai (sweet, milky tea) are associated with Muhajir cuisine.

 Traditional dress

 The traditional clothing of Muhajirs is the traditional clothing worn by Muslims in North India, and it has both Muslim and South Asian influences.
-Both Muslim men and women wear the shalwar kameez as a daily dress, and kurta, pyjama and brightly-coloured waistcoats for special occasions.
-Other traditional dresses for muhajirs include the sherwani, which is believed to have been introduced to Pakistan by Muhajirs, sari, which is an un-stitched stretch of woven fabric arranged over the body like a robe and Gharara which originated from the Nawabs' attempt to imitate the British evening gown.
+Both Muslim men and women wear the shalwar kameez.
+Men also wear the sherwani, and it is believed to have been introduced to Pakistan by Muhajirs.
+Muhajir women (mainly from Northern India) wear sari, which is an un-stitched stretch of woven fabric arranged over the body like a robe.
+The Gharara was also worn by Muhajir women, which originated from the Nawabs' attempt to imitate the British evening gown.